stupied4ever/git-hooks/README.md

 # GitHooks

-Some usefull git hooks, it's written on ruby but can be used for other languages.
+This gem provides an interface to write useful git hooks in Ruby.
+Those hooks can be used when working in projects in any programming language.

 ## Installation